-If you have made it as far as Semuc Champey you know that getting out of Lanquin to go to Tikal is not going to be much fun!
-I thought the bus ride from Antigua to Lanquin was bad, nothing could prepare me for the hell that was getting from Lanquin to Flores!
-But If you want to see Semuc Champey this is the price you will have to pay!
-So here is my guide walking you through how to get from Semuc Champey to Tikal, or Lanquin to Flores.
+I thought the bus ride from Antigua to Lanquin was bad, nothing could prepare me for the hell that was the bus from Lanquin to Flores.
+But If you want to see Semuc Champey (and believe me you want to see it) this is the price you will have to pay.
+So if I haven’t already completely put you off read on for my guide on how to get from Semuc Champey to Tikal, or Lanquin to Flores.

 - After you have picked up all of the passengers you will head up to Coba, this should take 2 hours.
 And you probably won’t leave Lanquin until around 9 am.

 - From there you may or may not change buses and/ or drivers – We didn’t change bus but we did change drivers.
 Make sure you get some food here as it’s another 2-3 hours before the next stop!

 - When you stop again you should have around 30 minutes to get some food.